Book a call

 Can staff enter patient data into AI tools?

-Only if the tool is approved and privacy requirements are met.
+Only if the tool has been approved by the practice and applicable privacy requirements are met.

 What is the biggest risk?